bet4a/d3wiki/Bundle-Layout.md

 <a name="bundle" href="#bundle">#</a> d3.layout.<b>bundle</b>()

 Constructs a new default bundle layout.
 Currently, the bundle layout is stateless and thus only has a default configuration.
+The returned layout object is both an object and a function.
+That is: you can call the layout like any other function, and the layout has additional methods that change its behavior.

 <a name="_bundle" href="#_bundle">#</a> <b>bundle</b>(<i>links</i>)